swibcon/swib-orga/cfp.md

-# SWIB22 – 14th Semantic Web in Libraries Conference
+# SWIB23 – 15th Semantic Web in Libraries Conference

-## 28 November – 02 December 2022, online
+## 11 – 13 September 2023, Berlin

 ## Call for Proposals

-**Submission Deadline (extended): 11 July 2022**
+**Submission Deadline (extended): 10 April 2023**

-SWIB conference (Semantic Web in Libraries) is an annual conference, being held for the 14th time.
+SWIB conference (Semantic Web in Libraries) is an annual conference, being held for the 15th time.
+After three years of convening online due to the Covid-9 pandemic, we are happy to gather in-person once again – and for the first time in Berlin.

-Due to the Covid-19 pandemic, we cannot be sure that by November travelling and meeting face-to-face will be possible for everybody in the community.
-Therefore, we have decided to hold SWIB22 online for the third time.
-This will offer everybody an opportunity to easily participate from all over the world.

-Taking into account the different time zones of the participants, we plan to carry out the conference during the week of 28 November – 02 December, daily from UTC 14:00 to 16:30.

 SWIB focuses on Linked Open Data (LOD) in libraries and related organizations.
 It is well established as an event where IT staff, developers, librarians, and